Nobody likes hanging around on LinkedIn, so here’s my CV – what I’ve done, what I’m doing now, and what I’d like to do in the future. Contact me here.

 —I’ve taught music for over a decade, spanning all ages and abilities, including schools, masterclasses, and many private students.
 Recent experience includes a 23-student primary school guitar club, a secondary Special Educational Needs group working with MIDI & electronic production, and week-long courses for 5 to 10-year-olds.
 I also give occasional masterclasses on rhythm and Indian classical.
 Enhanced DBS.

-—I draw on my study of how music is taught around the world, including my research as an instructor for Guitar World (see ‘Beyond the Repertoire‘ lesson series).
+—I draw on my study of how music is taught around the world, including my research as an instructor for Guitar World (see ‘Fresh Repertoire‘ lesson series).
 I’m always seeking out fresh perspectives on how to learn effectively, spanning biomechanics to cognitive science, and take inspiration from the ear-based methods of my sitar guru in India as well as the habits of London’s jazz musicians.
 Also see my World of Tuning project.

 - Learn from me: tuition page